rust-lang/book/src/ch03-05-control-flow.md

 Remember, blocks of code evaluate to the last expression in them, and numbers by themselves are also expressions.
 In this case, the value of the whole `if` expression depends on which block of code executes.
-This means that the value that results from both arms of the `if` must be the same type; in the previous example, they were both `i32` integers.
+This means the value that results from both arms of the `if` must be the same type; in the previous example, they were both `i32` integers.
 But what happens if the types are mismatched, as in the following example?